 Part 1: Theory 1.
 Preface and Introduction to Law and Ethics for Midwifery 2.
 Ethical Theory and Dilemmas: An Introduction to Ethical Decision-making 3.
 Legal Theory: Introduction to English Law and English Legal System 4.
 Ethical and Legal Theory: Human, Patient and Maternity Care Rights 5.
 Ethical and Legal Theory: The Legislative Framework for Midwifery (Registration, Regulation, Rules) Part 2: Case Studies 6.
 Consent and Refusal 7.
 Record Keeping 8.
 Medicines, Midwives and the Law 9.
 Safeguarding Vulnerable Women and Babies 10.
 Supervision of Midwives 11.
 Birth Environment 12.
 Abortion 13.
 Female Genital Mutilation, Circumcision and Cutting 14.
 Episiotomy 15.
 Caesarean Section 16.
 Surrogacy 17.
 Professional Malpractice, Misconduct and Negligence 18.
 Whistleblowing and Complains

-Elinor J Clarke is a Senior lecturer in Midwifery at Coventry University.
+Elinor J. Clarke is a Senior Lecturer in Midwifery at Coventry University, UK.
 Elinor trained at Birmingham Women’s Hospital and registered as a midwife in 1982.
-She worked in hospital and community midwifery before undertaking PG Certificate in Adult Education.
+She worked in hospital and community midwifery before undertaking a PG Certificate in Adult Education.
 Elinor gained a Masters in Child Care Law and Practice at Keele University.
 The author has many years of teaching on undergraduate and postgraduate courses in midwifery, nursing and allied healthcare professions.
 Elinor has considerable experience in teaching law and ethics to student midwives.
 She has served as an elected member of council for the Royal College of Midwives (RCM).
 Elinor has particular interest in ethical and legal issues around safeguarding babies and female genital mutilation (FGM).
-Elinor is a member of FGM national clinical group.
+Elinor is a member of an FGM national clinical group.